BAMresearch/aRTist-handbook/source/modules-detectorcalc.rst

     The basic spatial resolution (SRb) of an X-ray detector is usually larger than the pixel size.
 Two times the SRb gives the inner unsharpness of the detector.

-* **Long range unsharpness (mm)** to set the long range detector unsharpness applying only for imaging plates and flat panel detectors.
+* **Long range unsharpness (mm)** to set the long range detector unsharpness from internal scatter radiation applying only for imaging plates and flat panel detectors.
+The extent can be determined on an edge profile (see also :ref:`DigRad <DigRadSection>` for more details).
 * **Unsharpness ratio (%)** to set the internal scatter radiation ISR (%) describing the scatter radiation within the detector.
 The percentage can be determined on an edge profile (see also :ref:`DigRad <DigRadSection>` for more details).

 .. note::